 Il divo is based on the figure of Giulio Andreotti, who has been Prime Minister in Italy for ages and was quite a controversial political man.
 It tells the story of just a part of his life, from his seventh election in 1992 to his trial for his relationship with the Mafia in 1995.

 Another movie on a controversial political figure: this time it’s Silvio Berlusconi, who has been a key figure in the Italian life in the last 20 years.
 The movie tells the story of a B-movie producer, Bruno Bonomo, who is on the verge of bankruptcy and decides to produce a movie on the life of Silvio Berlusconi, titled Il caimano (the caiman).

 The movie, directed by Nanni Moretti, was released shortly before the 2006 elections and caused a strong debate among Italian politics.
-Some even said that it may have influenced such elections (lost by Berlusconi), but Silvio Berlusconi didn’t seem to be touched by it.
+Some even said that it may have influenced those elections (lost by Berlusconi), but Silvio Berlusconi didn’t seem to be touched by it.

 I am sure you have heard about this movie.
 Together with La grande bellezza, it is probably the most famous Italian movie of our days.
-Based on the famous book by Roberto Saviano, which I also mentioned in my list of 10 Italian books I recommended last summer, the movie is about the Casalesi, a criminal organization belonging to the camorra, currently operating in the area of Naples.
-It portrays events which are similar to the real, historical ones.
+Based on the famous book by Roberto Saviano, which I also mentioned in my list of 10 Italian books I recommended last summer, the movie is about the Casalesi, a criminal organization belonging to the Camorra, currently operating in the area of Naples.
+It portrays events that are similar to the real, historical ones.